hamed/blog-hugo/content/post/potty-training-and-survival-analysis.md

 **First thing in the morning, put LO on his potty.
 In a couple of minutes, LO will fill both the potty and your cup of joy!**

-**Then, you are almost safe during next hour, at the end of first one hour, you give it a shot, then you will try half an hour later and a quarter later and then you don’t leave the until he pisses.**
+**Then, you are almost safe during next hour, at the end of first one hour, you give it a shot, then you will try half an hour later and a quarter later and then you leave LO on the potty until he pisses.**

 Have a good potty training!
 But be aware that the parameters of your LO might be different from ours!